Exploring Calabria: The breathtaking Tropea! Tips, beaches and how to reach

 Reaching Tropea is not as direct as it is with other summer destinations in Europe, as it is not directly served by an airport.
 Nevertheless, it is not difficult to reach.

-If you are coming by car, then I guess google maps is your best friend.
+1. If you are coming by car, then google maps is your best friend.
 There are several parking lots at sea level, but it is worth checking online about rules and prices of parking there.

-If you are coming by airplane, then the closest one airport is Lamezia Terme International, around 65km away.
+2. If you are coming by airplane, then the closest one airport is Lamezia Terme International, around 65km away.
+From here you can rent a car, or continue your trip via train.
+There are several trains departing daily from Lamezia to Tropea.

-If you are combining your trip with a short visit to Naples, then you can reach Tropea by train.
-The connection requires changing train halfway, and the total duration is about 5 hours from Naples.
+3. If you are combining your trip with a short visit to Naples, then you can reach Tropea by train.
+The connection requires changing train halfway, and the total duration is about 5 hours.
+You don't necessarily need to book a ticket in advance, though just to be on the safe side, I suggest that you buy your ticket the day before or so.
+You can check for tickets and the timetable in the official site of Trenitalia.

 The beaches